-Although laparoscopic cholecystectomy has been practiced as a day care surgery, it is far from reality in our set-up as most of the patients are from remote rural and hilly areas with poor access to healthcare.
-That is the reason for patient being discharged routinely on 2nd post operative day.
+Although laparoscopic cholecystectomy has been practiced as a day care surgery, it is far from reality in our set-up as most of the patients are from remote rural and hilly areas with poor access to health care.
+That is the reason for the patient being discharged routinely on the 2nd postoperative day.
 Secondly, the follow-up of the patients has remained far from ideal.
-Many of them, once discharged, tend to avoid hospital follow-up unless they are unwell.
-The geographic and telecommunication barriers are other factors which has prevented us from reaching out to them.
+Many of them, once discharged, tend to avoid hospital follow up unless they are unwell.
+The geographic and telecommunication barriers are other factors which have prevented us from reaching out to them.

-Two port laparoscopic cholecystectomy has been practiced by many surgeons successfully and has been reported to be safe and superior to 4 port cholecystectomy in terms of pain, cosmesis and patient acceptance.^{2,3} Various techniques and special instruments like innovative extracorporeal knot by Mishra et al, 'Twin-port' system (that allows a 5 mm camera and a forceps through a single port) by T Kagaya et al, 2 or 3 mm endograspers by Lee KW, have been used to accomplish the procedure without the need of additional ports.
-However, traction sutures on gallbladder may end up in tearing of the organ leading to stone spillage and associated consequences like abscess, fistula formation and other septic complications later on.
-This possibility further increases in patients with high stone burden.
-So, we aim at gentle handling of gallbladder and take preventive steps to avoid intraoperative spillage and hence do not use sutures for traction.
-However, the present technique requires no special instrument or complex technique.
+Two-port laparoscopic cholecystectomy has been practiced by many surgeons successfully and has been reported to be safe and superior to 4 port cholecystectomy in terms of pain, cosmesis and patient acceptance.^{2,3} Various techniques and special instruments like innovative extracorporeal knot by Mishra et al., "Twin-port" system (that allows a 5 mm camera and a forceps through a single port) by Kagaya et al., 2 mm or 3 mm endo graspers by Lee KW, have been used to accomplish the procedure without the need of additional ports.
+However, traction sutures on gallbladder may end up in tearing of the organ leading to stone spillage and associated consequences like an abscess, fistula formation and other septic complications later on.4-7 This possibility further increases in patients with a high stone burden.
+So, we aim at the gentle handling of the gallbladder and take preventive steps to avoid intra-operative spillage and hence do not use sutures for traction.^{8,9} However, the present technique requires no special instrument or complex technique.

-Although, the present technique is safe, there are some inherent limitations.
-This should not be used for cases where technical difficulty is anticipated or encountered for example in acute cholecystitis, empyema, dense adhesions in Calot's triangle, intrahepatic gallbladder, anatomic abnormality in the hepatobiliary system, Mirrizzi's syndrome, cirrhosis of liver, etc. Drain insertion in the subcostal region nullifies all the purported advantages of the procedure.
-Hence, it is better to perform a feasibility assessment before attempting this two port technique and difficult cases should routinely be done in four port fashion.
-If there is bleeding during the procedure, low threshold should be maintained to convert to the standard four port technique.
-Meticulous dissection and gentle handling of instruments are sine qua non for safe and successful completion of the procedure.
-One should not expect the freedom of a 4 port technique in this method.
-With careful case selection coupled with precise technique and patience, one can make this 2 port laparoscopic cholecystectomy an amazing reality in one's own surgical practice.
+Although the present technique is safe, there are some inherent limitations.
+This should not be used for cases where technical difficulty is anticipated or encountered for example in acute cholecystitis, empyema, dense adhesions in Calot's triangle, intrahepatic gallbladder, anatomic abnormality in the hepato-biliary system, Mirrizzi's syndrome, cirrhosis of the liver, etc. Drain insertion in the subcostal region nullifies all the purported advantages of the procedure.
+Hence, it is better to perform a feasibility assessment before attempting this two port technique, and difficult cases should routinely be done in four port fashion.
+If there is bleeding during the procedure, a low threshold should be maintained to convert to the standard four-port technique.
+Meticulous dissection and gentle handling of instruments are a sine qua non for safe and successful completion of the procedure.
+One should not expect the freedom of a four-port technique in this method.
+With careful case selection coupled with precise technique and patience, one can make this twoport laparoscopic cholecystectomy an amazing reality in one's surgical practice.